kartonfarkas/api_docs/source/suite/emails/uploading_files.rst

      - Comments
    * - filename
      - string
-     - the full name of the file plus extension (e.g.: testimage.jpg) -
+     - full name of the file plus extension (e.g.: testimage.jpg) -
    * - file
      - string
-     - the base64 encoded content of the file
+     - base64 encoded content of the file
      -

 The upload limit is 128 kB for images and 4 MB for other file types